-The Prime Minister, Justin Trudeau, today announced that the Governor General, Her Excellency the Right Honourable Mary Simon, appointed the following individuals as independent senators to fill vacancies in the Senate:
+The Prime Minister, Justin Trudeau, today announced that the Governor General, Her Excellency the Right Honourable Mary Simon, appointed the following individuals as independent senators to fill vacancies in the Senate for Ontario:

 - The Senate is the Upper House in Canada’s parliamentary democracy.
 It unites a diverse group of accomplished Canadians in service of their country.
 Created to counterbalance representation by population in the House of Commons, the Senate not only defends regional interests, it also creates a space for the voices of historically underrepresented groups like Indigenous Peoples, racialized communities, and women.

-- With today’s announcement, there have been 75 independent appointments to the Senate made on the advice of Prime Minister Justin Trudeau.
+- With today’s announcement, there have been 78 independent appointments to the Senate made on the advice of Prime Minister Justin Trudeau.
 All of them were recommended by the Board.

 - Under the Canadian Constitution, the Governor General appoints individuals to the Senate.
 By convention, senators are appointed on the advice of the Prime Minister.

 - Once appointed by the Governor General, new senators join their peers to examine and revise legislation, investigate national issues, and represent regional, provincial and territorial, and minority interests – important functions in a modern democracy.